Kometa-Team/Kometa/docs/defaults/overlays/flixpatrol.md

         | `addon_offset`                    | **Description:** Text Addon Image Offset from the text.<br>**Default:** `30`<br>**Values:** Any Number greater than 0                                                                                                |
         | `addon_position`                  | **Description:** Text Addon Image Alignment in relation to the text.<br>**Default:** `top`<br>**Values:** `left`, `right`, `top`, `bottom`                                                                           |

         1. Each default overlay has a `key` that when calling to effect a specific overlay you must replace `<<key>>` with when calling.

     === "Overlay Template Variables"

         {%
-           include-markdown "../overlay_text_variables.md"
-        %}

-        {%
            include-markdown "../overlay_variables.md"
-           end="Note that the `template_variables:` section only needs to be used if you do want to actually change how the defaults work.
-Any value not specified will use its default value if it has one if not it's just ignored."
         %}

-        ???+ bug "Warning"

-            `horizontal_offset`, `horizontal_align`, `vertical_offset`, and `vertical_align` are NOT available for use in this file
+    === "Overlay Text Template Variables"

         {%
-           include-markdown "../overlay_variables.md"
+           include-markdown "../overlay_text_variables.md"
-           start="The below template variables are available for this PMM Defaults file."
         %}

-    ### Example Template Variable Amendments
+???+ example "Example Template Variable Amendments"

     The below is an example config.yml extract with some Template Variables added in to change how the file works.

     ```yaml
     libraries:
       Movies: